Android SDK

 However, if your app stores user data locally and does not sync with a server, this would be an option to still use BitLabs to reward your users.

-You can use .setTags(tags) to pass additional parameters to the SDK you would like to receive in your callback.
+You can use .setTags(tags) to pass additional parameters to the OfferWall.
 The tags parameter is a HashMap<String, Object>.

 val tags = mutableMapOf<String, Any>()